salesforce/rules_spring/tools/springboot/testing_springboot.md

 Documents that explain the *SpringBootTest* annotation is what you should look for.

 This document explains how to invoke those tests from your Bazel build.
-Be sure to also look at the [sample application](../../samples/helloworld) for actual test implementations.
+Be sure to also look at the [example application](../../examples/helloworld) for actual test implementations.

 The code snippets below assume you have a Spring Boot application with *BUILD* file as:
 ```starlark